InQuest/iocextract/README.rst

    | Base64 encoded  | ``aHR0cDovL2V4YW1wbGUuY29tL3BhdGgK``               | ``http://example.com/path`` |
    +-----------------+----------------------------------------------------+-----------------------------+

-Note that the table above is not exhaustive, and other URL/defang patterns may also be extracted correctly.
+Note that the tables above are not exhaustive, and other URL/defang patterns may also be extracted correctly.
 If you notice something missing or not working correctly, feel free to let us know via the GitHub Issues_.